skishchampi/skishchampi.github.io/index.md

 **Writing**
 * * *

-["Suddenly, Statistics?."](https://culanth.org/fieldsights/suddenly-statistics) {:target="_blank"}Member Voices, Fieldsights, May 18.
+["Suddenly, Statistics?."](https://culanth.org/fieldsights/suddenly-statistics) Member Voices, Fieldsights, May 18.
-> A piece I contributed to the [Academic Precarity in American Anthropology: A Forum](https://culanth.org/fieldsights/series/academic-precarity-in-american-anthropology-a-forum)by [Cultural Anthropology](https://culanth.org) where I wonder about the dissonance between anthropology's general suspicion of numbers and a sudden push for statistics in addressing the problem of precarity in american anthropology.
+> A piece I contributed to the [Academic Precarity in American Anthropology: A Forum](https://culanth.org/fieldsights/series/academic-precarity-in-american-anthropology-a-forum) by [Cultural Anthropology](https://culanth.org) where I wonder about the dissonance between anthropology's general suspicion of numbers and a sudden push for statistics in addressing the problem of precarity in american anthropology.
 * * *